denysdovhan/wtfjs/README.md

 ## Non-coercible objects

-With well-known symbols, there's a way to get rid of type coertion.
+With well-known symbols, there's a way to get rid of type coercion.
 Take a look:

 ```js
 function nonCoercible(val) {